 - The name, residence address, and notarized signatures of at least five sponsors of the initiative petition.

-- A statement indicating that each sponsor is a registered voter and has voted in an election in Utah in the last three years.
+- A statement indicating that each sponsor is a registered voter in Utah.

 - The full text of the proposed law that includes a title which clearly expresses the subject of the law.